top of page

 If you want to make muffins, use a cupcake pan and follow these directions for each muffin.
 Use JUST enough batter in the bottom of the cupcake mold to cover (I used a melon baller to scoop out the right amount of batter).
 This will make 12 regular-sized muffins.
 Mini-muffins will not work if you want the two layers, but works very well as a regular one-layer crumb cake muffin.

 6. Bake until a toothpick inserted in the center comes out with no crumbs clinging to it, about 45 minutes in a skillet and up to 1 hour and 20 minutes in a cake pan (check it regularly after 45 minutes as cooking times vary depending on the oven and the cake pan/ skillet).
-The cake will remain quite moist because of the peaches, but be sure you don't have streaks of raw batter on the toothpick.
-(If you are baking muffins, you will obviously want to start testing for doneness much sooner -- I start checking at 20 minutes.
+The cake will remain quite moist because of the fruit, but be sure you don't have streaks of raw batter on the toothpick.
+(If you are baking muffins, you will obviously want to start testing for doneness much sooner -- I start checking at 20 minutes.)

 This cake freezes well.